liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/osgi-cdi-integration/01-osgi-cdi-integration-intro.markdown

 CDI beans.
 Here you'll learn how to

 -   [Publish CDI beans as OSGi services](/docs/7-2/frameworks/-/knowledge_base/f/publishing-cdi-beans-as-osgi-services):
-    Register CDI beans as services you can use to customize @product@ components.
+    Register CDI beans as services you can use to customize @sharepoint@ components.

 -   [Use OSGi services in beans](/docs/7-2/frameworks/-/knowledge_base/f/using-osgi-services-in-a-bean):
-    Leverage any OSGi service published on @product@ in any bean.
+    Leverage any OSGi service published on @sharepoint@ in any bean.

 The following use cases provide more detail.

 ## Use Case: Registering a CDI bean as an OSGi service

-@product@ extension points are implemented as OSGi services.
+@sharepoint@ extension points are implemented as OSGi services.
 If there's a piece of functionality you must customize, you don't have to learn OSGi to do it: you can write your extension/override as a CDI bean instead and use OSGi CDI integration to publish your bean as an OSGi service.